ankane/dbx/README.md

 dbxUpsert(db, table, records, where_cols=c("id"), skip_existing=TRUE)
 ```

-If you use auto-incrementing ids in Postgres or MariaDB, you can get the ids of newly upserted rows by passing the column name:
+If you use auto-incrementing ids in Postgres, MariaDB, or DuckDB, you can get the ids of newly upserted rows by passing the column name:

 ```r
 dbxUpsert(db, table, records, where_cols=c("id"), returning=c("id"))